 Thanks!
 In this role, I will be supporting Dr Aleksandra Koj, FLEXIS’ Project Manager, with overall project delivery.
-I will assist with liaising with our funders, the Welsh European Funding Office (WEFO), and along with the core management team and research and innovation services, I will oversee the implementation of the cross cutting themes (CCT), monitoring and evaluation (M&E), marketing and project promotion and stakeholder engagement.
+I will assist with liaising with our funders, the Welsh European Funding Office (WEFO), and along with the core management team and research and innovation services, I will oversee marketing, project promotion and stakeholder engagement.

 In my previous role, I was responsible for the organisation and coordination of all FLEXIS events and engagement.

 When I joined the project in 2015, I had to help establish the FLEXIS brand in the low carbon energy world of Wales.
 I had to ensure that information about our research capabilities was disseminated in the right networks, so attending and organising conferences/seminars was a key responsibility.
 Thanks to the efforts of our team, in each year of our operation, we have participated in over 20 events, which include UN COP24 and ministerial visits.
 I am particularly proud of our Demonstration Area launch in 2019, which I helped Dr Koj organise along with my predecessor, Mrs Dawnn Lubin.

 It was during that time I realised that I had the skills to take on a managerial role.
 Adjacently, I was doing a part-time MSc in Construction Project Management where I formalised my training of managing projects and gained enhanced knowledge.
 So, when this role was advertised it was the perfect opportunity to transition!

 As a child, I was always steered towards pursuing a career in Science, Technology Engineering and Mathematics (STEM) for which I am extremely grateful to my parents.
 I was fascinated by how engineers, in particular, used their skills to change the world and keep it running.
 I decided to do my undergrad degree in architectural engineering from Cardiff University.